-Aruba has activated a new global cloud data centre, based at its technology campus on the outskirts of Milan and provided by internet service provider Cogent.
+Aruba has activated a new global cloud data center, based at its technology campus on the outskirts of Milan and provided by internet service provider Cogent.

-The new data centre is said to offer increased international accessibility and enhanced connectivity to customers.
+The new data center is said to offer increased international accessibility and enhanced connectivity to customers.

 According to Aruba, the point of presence enables Aruba customers to access Cogent’s network that extends across North America, Europe and Asia through more than 92,000km of intercity fibre and over 56,000km of metro fibre.

 This network provides services to over 204 markets and connects 6,840 additional networks.
 This operator increases the range of carriers available within the Global Cloud Data Center and gives customers access to a broader range of choices.